Where to Fish in Charlotte

 6211 Sample Road, Huntersville

-Access to Mountain Island Lake offers numerous fishing, kayaking and canoeing opportunities.
+Access to Mountain Island Lake offers numerous fishing, kayaking and canoeing opportunities, including a fishing dock.

 15222 York Road